mmayo888/ImageFilter/README.md

 ````

 ##Using image filters from the WEKA GUI

-Ensure that you have the ImageFilters package installed.
+1. Ensure that you have the ImageFilters package installed.
-Then run WEKA as normal and open an ARFF file containing image filenames (such as the one shown above).
+2. Then run WEKA as normal and open an ARFF file containing image filenames (such as the one shown above).

-You can then select which filter you want to use to extract features from Filters/unsupervised/instance/imagefilters menu.
+3. You can then select which filter you want to use to extract features from Filters/unsupervised/instance/imagefilters menu.
+4. The filter contains a setting for this directory contaioning the images -- set this to the correct location for your images.

-Clicking “Apply” after will add new numeric features to the dataset, one for each feature:
+5. Clicking “Apply” after will add new numeric features to the dataset, one for each feature.
-You can then remove the first attribute (the filename) and run some WEKA experiments on the dataset.
+6. You can then remove the first attribute (the filename) and run some WEKA experiments on the dataset.

 ##Using image filters from the command line
 All image filters can be run from the command line.